Avaiga/taipy-getting-started/README.md

 # taipy-getting-started
-Packages nedded: taipy (0.13), pandas, numpy, statsmodels, scikit-learn.
+Packages nedded: taipy (0.13), statsmodels, scikit-learn.

 Make sure to have the good path for the csv.
 This path could change depending on how you run the scripts.